mspirkov/yii2-phpstan-rules/README.md

 > [!IMPORTANT]
 >
-> Works with Yii2 versions starting from `2.0.53`, but it works best with the latest versions.
-The more
+> It works better with the latest versions of PHP, Yii2, and PHPStan.
+The more up-to-date the versions
-> up-to-date the Yii2 version is, the fewer false positives there are.
+> are, the more accurate the analysis is.

 ```bash
 php composer.phar require --dev mspirkov/yii2-phpstan-rules